 Our social engagement is primarily directed towards issues that are closely related to our business and/or our problem-solving capabilities.
 We therefore work to support people with critically and chronic diseases, projects in healthcare and environmental protection, and cultural initiatives and educational projects.
+New is our support of the "Care for Rare" foundation, which is trying to raise awareness for children with rare diseases and who lack therapy options by attracting attention to them as "orphans of medicine".

 A severe chronic disease influences the life of a patient not only physically, but often also has significant psychological and social consequences for the patient and their family.
 It is therefore important for people to have support from others in overcoming their problems, and to be able to connect with other people in similar situations.
+Patient organisations make valuable contributions in this area.
 Patient organisations make valuable contributions in this area, and therefore receive financial support from Biotest, in some cases for 40 years.
-Beneficiaries include the German Haemophilia Society Against Bleeding Diseases

-(DHG), the World Federation of Hemophilia (WFH), the International Patient Organization for Primary Immunodeficiencies (IPOPI), the Jeffrey Modell Foundation (JMF), the German Hereditary Immunodeficiency Self-Help Organisation (dsai) and the European Haemophilia Consortium (EHC).
+Beneficiaries include the German Haemophilia Society Against Bleeding Diseases (DHG), the World Federation of Hemophilia (WFH), the International Patient Organization for Primary Immunodeficiencies (IPOPI), the Jeffrey Modell Foundation (JMF), the German Hereditary Immunodeficiency Self-Help Organisation (dsai) and the European Haemophilia Consortium (EHC).

 We also serve in places where healthcare systems do not yet support adequate care for the seriously ill.
-Biotest is a partner to the World Federation of Hemophilia's Project 'Recovery', which supplies patients in developing countries with lifesaving medications free of charge, where there was previously little or no access to treatment for haemophilia.
-In addition to production, Biotest is also responsible for the entire coordination process and shipping logistics as part of this project.
+This is why Biotest is also a partner to the World Federation of Hemophilia's 'Recovery' project, which supplies patients in developing countries with lifesaving medications free of charge.